Linear algebra and group theory: 15b. Reflection groups

 \begin{proof} This follows from the above results.
 To be more precise, we know that the above groups are all easy, the corresponding categories of partitions being as follows:

 Thus, we are led to the conclusion in the statement. \end{proof}

 Summarizing, most of the groups that we investigated in this book are covered by the easy group formalism.
-One exception is the symplectic group $Sp_N$, but we will see later that this group is covered as well, by a certain extension of the easy group formalism.
+One exception is the symplectic group $Sp_N$, but this group is covered as well, by a suitable extension of the easy group formalism.
+See \cite{csn}.